Risk Management

 Of the matters related to the condition of the Group's business and the condition of accounting, the principal risks recognized by management as having the potential to significantly impact the financial position, operating results and cash flows of consolidated companies are as follows.

-The Group positions strategic risks as risks that are closely related to its business and have a risk aspect among material issues (materiality) in management that must be addressed over the medium to long term such as strengthening of domestic and overseas transportation network including alliances.
-We consider and discuss measures for controlling various risks centered on strategic risks through the Group Risk Management Meetings that are the Group's risk management organs, and reflect these in management planning.
+The Group positions strategic risks as risks that are closely related to its business and have a risk aspect among material issues (materiality) in management that must be addressed over the medium to long term namely, outsourcing risk (enhancement of logistics solutions), human capital risk (strengthening of growth platform with personnel and partners),climate change risk (strengthening measures to address environmental issues), legal violation risk (enhancement of safety and compliance / advancement of governance), and information security risk, which is an overall business risk.
+We consider and discuss measures to address risks through Group Risk Management Meetings, and reflect these in management planning.

 The Group recognizes the potential for these risks to occur and has a policy to endeavor to avoid their occurrence and respond in the event of their occurrence, but it believes it is necessary for investment decisions related to the Company's shares to be made after carefully considering the matters described in this section and in other sections.